Good Earth Farm | ![]() |

 seem to be OK with some cold nights - of course, if there is a frost, cover

 them at night.
-They can go into the ground a week ahead of your cucumbers, eggplants,
+They can go into the ground a week ahead of your cucumbers,

-or in groups of 2 or 3 plants every 2-3'.
+in the row, or in groups of 2 or 3 plants every 2-3'.

 Harvest tip.
 Once they start making